u-an-i/Unity-Coroutine-Alternatives-Benchmark/README.md

 - Update
 - Coroutine
 - above MEC Coroutine
-- 3 own implementations 2 of which use .NET Collections and 1 of those directly
+- 3 own implementations 2 of which use .NET Collections and 1 of those for all of its needs

 by moving GameObjects
 and